graphops/docs/docs/launchpad/quick-start.md

 As you can see, `releases:apply-base` just calls `releases:apply` filter for all namespaces with the label `launchpad.graphops.xyz/layer=base`.

-You can list all the releases present in the helmfile.yaml, and their labels, by running `helmfile list`:
+You can list all the releases present in the helmfile.yaml, and their labels, by running `task releases:list`:
 ```shell
 NAME                            NAMESPACE               ENABLED INSTALLED       LABELS                                                                                  CHART                                           VERSION
 openebs                         storage                 true    true            launchpad.graphops.xyz/layer:base,launchpad.graphops.xyz/namespace:storage              openebs/openebs                                 3.8.0